webplatform/docs-wpd/Annotations/index.md

 This is a scratch space for adding annotations to WebPlatform.org and to W3C specifications.

+== Background ==
+We want to enable annotations on W3C specifications and on WebPlatform.org, as a way to provide feedback into specs and documentation.

+The specific implementation we want to use will be based on the [http://okfnlabs.org/annotator/ Annotator project], as implemented and enhanced by [http://hypothes.is/ Hypothes.is], with an eye towards standardization informed by the [http://w3.org/community/openannotation/ W3C Open Annotation Community Group].

 ==Requirements==
 * Credentials for identity (W3C, WebPlatform.org)
 * Adding and searching custom tags